Miguel Torga: Life

-He was born in the village of São Martinho de Anta in the Trás-os-Montes e Alto Douro region (northern Portugal), to small-time farmer parents Francisco Correia da Rocha and wife Maria da Conceição de Barros.
+He was born on the 12th of August, 1907.
+In the village of São Martinho de Anta in the Trás-os-Montes e Alto Douro region (northern Portugal), to small-time farmer parents Francisco Correia da Rocha and wife Maria da Conceição de Barros.
 After a short spell as a student in a catholic seminary in Lamego, his father sent him to Brazil in 1920, where he worked on an uncle's coffee plantation.
 His uncle, finding him to be a clever student, decided to pay for his studies.
 Torga returned to Portugal in 1925 to complete high school and in 1933 graduated in Medicine at the University of Coimbra.
 After graduation he practiced in his village of São Martinho de Anta and in other places around the country.
 By this time, he started writing and self-publishing his books for a number of years.
 In 1941, he established himself as an otolaryngologist physician in Coimbra.

 He married the academic and literary critic Andrée Crabbé Rocha; they had one daughter, Clara Crabée da Rocha (b.
 Coimbra, 1955), a literary academic who became the second wife in 1985 of Vasco Graça Moura.